Katiamsa11/Katia-santos-Chefy/README.md

 # ABOUT CHEFY

 Chefy is a web-based platform to connect chefs with households for private in-home dining experiences.
 Clients can search for and book the chef best suited for their event.
-Tools used: React, Sass, CSS-grid, Node, Express and MySQL for the database.
+Tools used: React, Sass, Node, Express and MySQL for the database.
 Thank you for checking my project!

 ## SET UP FRONT-END

 ### Follow these steps to run a local instance of Chefy:

-You will need node, npm , and MYSQL already installed in your computer.

 1. Clone or download this repository.